ilhabyrne/SSMPG2025/README.md

    * A list of candidate loci detected using their preferred GEA method, or a combination of methods, for both challenges

-   * A list of genetic offset values obtained using their preferred offset method, or a combination of methods, for each snow slug population
+   * A list of genomic offset values obtained using their preferred offset method or a combination of methods for each snow slug population

    * A list of optimal source populations for the three Woolly marmot reintroduction sites